unraid/docs/docs/unraid-os/manual/storage-management.md

    refreshing the Main tab normally fixes this.

-If anything appears to go wrong then ask in the forum to add your system diagnostics zip file (obtained via Tools-\>Diagnostics) to your post.
+If anything appears to go wrong then ask in the forum to add your system diagnostics zip file (obtained via Tools → Diagnostics) to your post.

 Notes: